leoschleier/pit-viper/README.md

 # pyper

-Pyper is a Python package that offers powerful configuration management capabilities like the Viper package in Golang.
+Pyper is a Python package that offers configuration management capabilities like the Viper package in Golang.

 ## Table of Contents